MrVauxs/pf2e-graphics/assets/library/sounds/README.md

 ## Contribution

-The files in this directory should be made of (roughly) equal volume and converted to `.wav` format.
+The files in this directory should be made of (roughly) equal volume and converted to `.ogg` format.

 ## Licenses